harrisonhjones/docs/src/content/guide/getting-started/modes.md

 # Device Modes

-Now that we've gone over connecting your device, we're going to review the different modes for your Core or Photon.
+Now that we've gone over connecting your device, we're going to review the different modes for your {{device}}.
 We suggest that you loop through this section, putting your device in the different listed modes to familiarize yourself with them.

 {{#if photon}}